warpspeed/php-silex-sample/readme.md

 ## Add a Hosts File Entry

-To access your new Lumen site, you will need to add an entry to your hosts file on your local machine (not your VM).
+To access your new Silex site, you will need to add an entry to your hosts file on your local machine (not your VM).
 To do so, perform the following:

 ```
 # RUN THESE COMMANDS FROM YOUR LOCAL MACHINE